Frequently asked questions about the Revitalising Newcastle program:

 It is intended to lodge a development application to landscape the Civic area and create a new public domain, in line with feedback from the community gathered in 2016 by mid-2018.

 Adjoining the new Civic area is a mixed-use site proposed for affordable housing.
 Hunter Development Corporation (HDC) recently announced the Evolve Housing had been selected to deliver and manage this development of up to 30 homes.
 A development application for this will be lodged mid-year to enable development to commence before the end of 2018.

 Other mixed-use sites, such as the proposed University of Newcastle site (incorporating corridor lands adjoining Civic, as well as HDC-owned sites) and residential/commercial/retail sites along Hunter Street will require separate development approvals for any building to occur.

 The Voluntary Planning Agreement (VPA) is a legal agreement between Hunter Development Corporation (HDC) and Newcastle City Council under the Environmental Planning and Assessment Act 1979.
 It provides a formal commitment by HDC to dedicate land for new public open spaces and to commit to ensuring that development on the corridor will include a minimum amount of affordable housing.

 HDC and Council will continue to work closely to develop the plans for open space areas to ensure they meet the long-term needs of the community, and Council, which will eventually take ownership of the spaces.

 Newcastle Light Rail

 What is Newcastle Light Rail?

-Newcastle Light Rail will be 2.7km in length, running from Newcastle Interchange at Wickham to Pacific Park in Newcastle East.
-Stops will be located at Newcastle Interchange, Honeysuckle (near Hunter Street TAFE), Civic, Crown Street, Market Street and Pacific Park.
+Newcastle Light Rail is 2.7km in length, running from Newcastle Interchange at Wickham to Newcastle Beach in the east.
+Stops are located at Newcastle Interchange, Honeysuckle (near Hunter Street TAFE), Civic, Crown Street, Queens Wharf and Newcastle Beach.